-The benefits of hiring contingent employees are clear, but there’s one decent-sized issue: privacy.
-Trusting partners, contractors, and even full-time employees to properly handle company data is a concern in any industry, but it’s especially pertinent in the financial industry, where organizations handle some of consumers’ most sensitive information.
+The benefits of hiring contingent workers are clear, but there’s one decent-sized issue: privacy.
+Trusting partners, contractors, and even employees to properly handle company data is a concern in any industry.
+However, it’s especially pertinent in the financial industry, where organizations handle some of consumers’ most sensitive information.

 For this reason, compliance and vetting are especially important when hiring gig talent.
 Remember, you’re looking for the best candidate available, not playing a numbers game, so don’t be afraid to get picky.

 Luckily, the human resources industry is undergoing a digital transformation to refine the hiring and onboarding process.
-Toptal, for instance, employs a rigorous screening process, and of the thousands of monthly applicants, less than 3 percent are accepted.
+Toptal, for instance, employs a rigorous screening process.
+Of the thousands of monthly applicants, less than 3 percent are accepted.
 Additionally, many once-sluggish vetting processes are getting an on-demand makeover.
 For instance, online talent marketplaces can pre-verify workers’ skill sets and collect feedback from clients who previously engaged with them via the platform.

-For services like background checks and other pre-screening activities, using a dedicated compliance vendor can cut onboarding times from weeks to days — and sometimes hours.
+For background checks and other pre-screening activities, using a dedicated compliance vendor can cut onboarding time.
 The main goal is to hire a strong short-term employee while keeping your sensitive information confidential.
 A compliance vendor can ensure all onboarding documents that pertain to confidentiality are signed before a worker is approved to start.

 The first step I recommend when managing the finance function is to break work down into parts.
 By viewing tasks as the smallest unit of work, you’ll be able to regroup them in ways that don’t limit you to just hiring for roles or job titles.
 This might include tasks that can be automated, that are clerical or repetitive, or that require niche skills or experience.
-You can take that unique grouping of tasks and match it up to contingent workers who have the right skills, education, and experience.
+You can take that grouping of tasks and match it to contingent workers who have the right skills.
 Then, your full-time workers can focus solely on the high-level tasks that move the company forward.

 Pfizer, for example, created a program called PfizerWorks to carry out a more effective division of labor.
 It redistributed minor administrative tasks from core employees to contingent workers, who were committed solely to completing such tasks.
 Since implementation, core employees have said the initiative has saved them months of time each year.

 With your various tasks regrouped, you should build a statement of work with specific deliverables and timelines.
 This is not a generic job posting full of fluffy buzzwords like hard-working, organized, and detail-oriented.
-Rather, it’s a specific framework — outlining the ultimate goal of the work, along with various milestones and metrics that workers will need to hit along the way.
-This is the best way to align and onboard gig workers because it ensures that they know exactly what benchmarks their performance will be measured against.
+Rather, it’s a specific framework, along with various milestones and metrics that workers will need to hit.
+This is the best way to align and onboard gig workers.
+This is because it ensures that they know exactly what benchmarks their performance will be measured against.

-Making this statement as specific as possible will not only ensure you find the right candidate, but it will also ensure the candidate will bring more value to your team and company.
-By ditching the generic posting in favor of concrete tasks, the right candidate will be ready to hit the ground running in the agreed-upon time frame.
+Making this statement as specific as possible will ensure you find the right candidate.
+It will also ensure the candidate will bring more.
+By ditching generic posting in favor of concrete tasks, the right candidate will be ready to hit the ground running.

-Whether you need someone to tackle a specific task or you’re swamped during your peak season, tapping into the gig economy can give your team the boost it needs.
-When it comes to finance, however, acquiring an optimal temporary employee is a bit more complex than simply searching online and scanning résumés.
-You’ll need to take extra precautions to ensure you’re hiring trustworthy individuals and adjust your division of labor to ensure everything runs as smoothly as possible.
+If you need help tackling specific tasks during peak season, hiring a contingent worker can give your team a boost.
+When it comes to finance, however, acquiring an optimal temporary employee is a bit more complex.
+You’ll need to take extra precautions to ensure you’re hiring trustworthy individuals.
+You’ll also have to adjust your division of labor to ensure everything runs smoothly.